AC Milan- A dynasty back on the rise

 *

-The next few seasons were rather poor for Milan as they were unable to win a single Scudetto and failed to conquer Europe.
+The next few seasons were rather poor for Milan as they could not win a single Scudetto and failed to conquer Europe.
 But with new coach Massimiliano Allegri at the helm for the 2010-11 season, there was renewed optimism.
 Allegri engineered a squad overhaul as Zlatan Ibrahimovic, Thiago Silva and Alexandre Pato were brought in.
 Pato was electric during his brief spell in Milan.
 It is a pity that the Brazilian could not live up to the potential he displayed in the early days of his career.
 By the end of the season, Allegri had led the club to their 18th and final Scudetto so far.

 *